Contact Public Safety:

 Our students are able to flourish at Elms College for many reasons, not the least of which is the safe, welcoming environment the campus affords.
 Safety is of the utmost importance, but nowhere is impervious to some disruptions.

-In order to create the safest campus possible we have taken a number of steps, including installing alarm systems in all dorms, call boxes in strategic locations around campus, and extra lighting to ensure that students never feel like they are walking down the proverbial dark alley while on campus.
+In order to create the safest campus possible we have taken a number of steps, including installing alarm systems in all residence halls, call boxes in strategic locations around campus, and extra lighting to ensure that students never feel like they are walking down the proverbial dark alley while on campus.
 We have a team of officers dedicated to keeping you safe on campus.

 Elms College Title IX Resources